romannjoroge/FastAIAPITrial/README.md

 from pydantic import BaseModel # Pydantic is used for data validation

 class Item(BaseModel):
-    name: Union[str, none] # To define an optional parameter
+    name: Union[str, None] # To define an optional parameter
     age: int # To say that an age will always be there
-    isGood: Union[bool, none] = None # To define an optional parameter but give it a default value
+    isGood: Union[bool, None] = None # To define an optional parameter but give it a default value

 @app.get("/item")
 def item(body: Item):